bionaut/synapse/README.md

 # Synapse

-This Phoenix app now hosts **Synapse**, a database-free workflow engine for LLM-assisted automations with human-in-the-loop support (Phase 1 of the spec).
+This repository hosts **Synapse**, a database-free workflow engine for LLM-assisted automations with human-in-the-loop support (Phase 1 of the spec).
 If you want the full module-by-module breakdown, see [`TECHNICAL.md`](TECHNICAL.md).